littlefoot22/python-machine-learning/README.md

 ```
 ![alt text](https://github.com/littlefoot22/python-machine-learning/blob/master/images/hist.png "Histogram")

-again we see lots of signs of normal distrabuiton, which is a good sign for alogrithims and predictions!
+again we see lots of signs of normal distribution, which is a good sign for algorithms and predictions!

 ## scatterplot

-after we run the scatter_matrix funtion and output to file we get an idea of the correlation between the diffrent variables.
+after we run the scatter_matrix function and output to file we get an idea of the correlation between the different variables.
 This image is a bit harder to read then the iris example, but we can see some signs of highly positive correlation!
 This suggests a predictable relationship within the data.

 ```python
 # histograms